On this page

 - Social media: Strathcona County utilizes third-party providers of social media channels (Facebook, Twitter, Youtube, etc.).
 These websites have their own standards not influenced by the County.

-- Videos: Videos on this website do not incorporate closed captions or audio description.
+- Videos: Not all videos on this website do not incorporate closed captions or audio description.

 - Historical or legacy content and applications: Content and applications developed before April 2014 will not conform to level A of Web Content Accessibility Guidelines due to resourcing constraints.